-- Do not stand up quickly during the first 24 hours after surgery you may faint. - You should have assistance when you go to the bathroom. - It is common to run a low-grade fever during the first 48 hours after surgery and anesthesia.
+- Do not stand up quickly during the first 24 hours after surgery you may faint. - You should have assistance when you go to the bathroom if you were sedated. - It is common to run a low-grade fever during the first 48 hours after surgery and anesthesia.